270 Days Until Havoc and The Uncertain End (part 1)

 “You really like EverDanger.
 Should we have them give you a visit?”

 “No.” Zeydar sneered as he rolled his eyes.
 There was no way EverDanger would come to visit him even if he was a Star and to be a Superior one day (as was the case with all Class 1 Magicians).
-EverDanger was the single most well known Streaming team in the world.
-They had billions of followers, and bowed to no one.
+EverDanger was the single most well known celebrity group in the world.
+They had billions of followers.
 The World Council even had to be weary from them.
 Zeydar had heard the Superiors whispering it.
 Plus Evester Igialistal bowed to no one.
 He was practically royalty of Valaria, the center of the world, and the leader of EverDanger.
 Why would he come to see a Class 1 Magician who was not yet graduated to a Superior yet?

 At Nineteen, Zeydar was the youngest candidate for becoming a Superior.
 He knew he was ready this time, unlike last year when the Council had said he was not.
 Maybe if he succeeded then EverDanger would meet him?